 I'm thrilled and honored to be directing four different original monologues, to be filmed here in NYC as part of Cleveland Play House (CPH) education department's C.A.R.E.
-(Compassionate Arts Remaking Education).
+(Compassionate Arts Remaking Education) program.
 Supported by a $2 million grant from the U.S. Department of Education, this one-of-a-kind program for K-5th students is being developed to improve social emotional learning (SEL) skills and increase literacy learning through the use of real-time professional development, high-quality digital tools and Common Core standards-based instruction integrating Drama, English Language Arts and SEL.
 CPH has commissioned a diverse group of nearly two dozen playwrights from across the country to create original monologues as program teaching tools.
-I'm directing two pieces by Philip Dawkins (Charm), one by Kimber Lee (Brownsville Song [b-side for tray]), and one by Lisa Loomer (Roe), all of which feature bilingual characters.
-Once the pilot phase is completed, the program--and these monologues--will be disseminated for use in schools nationwide.
+I'm directing two pieces by Philip Dawkins (Charm), one by Kimber Lee (Brownsville Song [b-side for tray]), and one by Lisa Loomer (Roe), all of which feature bilingual (English/Spanish) characters.
+Once the pilot phase is completed, the program--and these filmed monologues--will be disseminated for use in schools nationwide.